YuseobKimLab/Metapopulation-dynamics/README.md

 ## 1. Building the simulation code

 This program is intended to be built and run in Linux.
-We used gcc to compile and build the program.
+We use gcc to compile and build the program.

 ```
 gcc -g FluRaMeta3a.c -o fluraMeta3a_ -lm